Bibione: History

 After the fall of the Western Roman Empire, Bibione fell under the suzerainty of the bishops of Concordia.
 Over the following centuries, the islands were neglected and pinewoods spread over the whole area.
 The actual land reclamation started at the beginning of the 20th century, when drainage canals and embankments were built.
 When the works ended, around 1950, Bibione was left with its pine forests and its sandy beach.
 In the following years, the first holiday accommodation was built and Bibione became a tourist resort.

 Tourism

 Tourists come largely from Germany and Austria, but also from Italy, Eastern European countries and other parts of Europe (depending on the season and on the town district preferred).
 The cityscape is characterized by numerous hotels, guest houses and campsites, which provide a total number of beds that is forty times higher than the number of inhabitants.
 The centre of Bibione houses Corso Europa and other large streets filled with cafés, shops, restaurants and even arcades.

 Bibione is divided into different areas: Lido dei Pini, Bibione Pineda, Bibione Spiaggia and Lido del Sole.
 In summer 2014, a smoking ban was imposed on the area between the shore and the first row of beach umbrellas and Bibione thus became Italy's first smoke-free beach.
 Since 2019 smoking is banned at the complete beach, except dedicated smoking areas.

+Since 2024 Bibione has hosted the annual Bibione Sand Storm, part of the FIM Sand Races World Championship.